 I take it by the use of the words supposed, deceived, and hoax, your reviewer intends to intimate that the formula on p.
-75 of " Letters from the Dead to the Dead ' is faked, or made by the author to suit his own purposes.
+75 of "Letters from the Dead to the Dead" is faked, or made by the author to suit his own purposes.
 Nothing could be further from the truth.
 I have had the curiosity to make the calculation de novo, and I venture to submit that no fair or genuine criticism can be passed upon it.
-The expression $\log 1/\sqrt{2}$ must have the minus sign.
-Indeed, I almost wonder whether your reviewer has read the book he is reviewing, because in that book the author quotes from Macdonald's translation of Napier's "Constructio" the statement that $e^{-1}$ is the base required by Napier's reasoning.
+The expression $\log i/\sqrt{2}$ must have the minus sign.
+Indeed, I almost wonder whether your reviewer has read the book he is reviewing, because in that book the author quotes from Macdonald's translation of Napier's " Constructio" the statement that e-1 is the base required by Napier's reasoning.

-by Napier's reasoning.
 I am not concerned whether the book in question is a hoax or not.
 For my part, I do not believe that it is.
 On the contrary, I believe it will prove to be one of the great books of history.
-It raises too many fascinating questions to be non-suited in your summary manner, and the reason why John Napier, knowing in 1614 that logarithms computed to base 10 must supersede all others, went on computing his to the surd 1/2.7182818283 as base, is an historical mystery that demands a solution.
+It raises too many fascinating questions to be non-suited in your summary manner, and the reason why John Napier, knowing in 1614 that logarithms computed to base 10 must supersede all others, went on computing his to the surd 1/2·7182818283 as base, is an historical mystery, that demands a solution.
 It is is an historical mystery that demands a solution.
-It is is an instorteal mysery that is impossible to suppose- ridiculous to suppose-nay, it is impossible to suppose- that the inventor of logarithms did not know that they must have a base.
+It is ridiculous to suppose-nay, it is impossible to suppose-that the inventor of logarithms did not know that they must have a base.

 CECIL SEYMOUR-BROWNE.

-THE note under criticism purports to be a " proof " that The note under the set of the se nately calculated to deceive many readers by obscuring the real points at issue.
-The same "proof" might equally well be employed to show that the original base was einstead of its reciprocal, but that the minus sign had been omitted from the logarithms of sines.
+THE note under criticism purports to be a "proof" that the base originally used by Napier was the reciprocal of e, and not e itself.
+In reality, it is nothing of the sort.
+The arithmetical details are both unnecessary and insufficient for the purpose, and their insertion is unfortunately calculated to deceive many readers by obscuring the real points at issue.
+The same "proof" might equally well be employed to show that the original base was e instead of its reciprocal, but that the minus sign had been omitted from the logarithms of sines.
 If your correspondent will read any treatise on the history of mathematics, he will see an account of the train of reasoning which led Napier to the discovery of logarithms before the existence of a base or the connection between logarithms and indices had been suspected.
 There are doubtless many historical points connected with the discovery of logarithms that deserve closer study than they commonly receive, but the publication of a book of this kind is not likely to advance our knowledge of them.
-If one could be certain that all readers would take the book for what it is worth, no readers would take the book for what it is worth, ho harm would be done.
+If one could be certain that all readers would take the book for what it is worth, no readers would take the book for what it is worth, no harm would be done.
 But there are, unfortunately, many people who possess a "little knowledge" (which is, of course, a "dangerous thing") who will derive a large amount of misinformation from the interpretation they will place on the contents of the book, and this misinformation will be very difficult to eradicate.